 Stay Injury-Free This Winter | Lemak Health

-- Warm-up muscles prior to participation in any cold weather activity.
-A moderate warm-up and stretching route will prepare your body for physical activities.
+- Warm-up and condition your muscles prior to participation in any cold weather activity.
+(A moderate warm-up and stretching route will prepare your body for physical activities.
+Cold muscles, tendons, and ligaments are vulnerable to injury.)

 - Be aware of pre-existing conditions that may affect your tolerance in cold weather.
-(Never participate with an injury.)
+(Never participate with an injury and never ever participate alone.)

-- Wear protective clothing and gear.
-Properly-fitted clothing and gear will help protect you from an injury.
+- Wear protective clothing and gear including footwear, goggles, helmets, gloves, and padding.
+(Properly-fitted clothing and gear will help provide warmth and dryness, protect you from an injury and provide ample support.)

-- Make sure any equipment you use isn’t damaged.
-Equipment that is unsafe could pose a hazardous situation.
+- Make sure any equipment you use is not damaged.
+(Equipment that is unsafe could pose a hazardous situation.)

-- Avoid consumption of alcoholic beverages.
-Consuming alcohol while engaging in winter sports causes dehydration and is dangerous to you and others.
-An injury may not be as obvious if you are intoxicated.
+- Avoid the consumption of alcoholic beverages.
+(Consuming alcohol while engaging in winter sports causes dehydration and intoxication that is dangerous to you and others.
+An injury may not be as obvious if you are intoxicated.)

 - Don’t push your body beyond its physical limits.
+Avoid participation if you experience pain or exhaustion.
 Know your body’s limits and do not exceed your boundaries.
-Avoid participation if you experience pain.

 - Allow your muscles to recover during a cool-down period.
 A cool-down activity allows your body to return to its normal temperature.